mdrasmus/keepnote/README.translations.txt

 If strings within the source code have been changed, they must be extracted again (see step 2) and merged into the existing translations within 'gettext/$LANG.po'.
-If you were working on th German translation the command is:
+If you were working on the German translation the command is:

     make -f Makefile.gettext update LANG=de_DE.UTF8